sami-evangelista/helena/HELP.md

 ### -N=ACTION, --action=ACTION

 Indicate the action performed on the model.
-ACTION must have one of the following values:
+Available actions are:
 * EXPLORE - Explore the state space of the model and then prints some statistics.
-This is the default.
 * SIMULATE - Start interactive simulation mode.
 You can then navigate through the reachability graph of the model.
 A simple command language is provided.
 Once the simulation is started, type help to